solomaticydl/solomaticydl/README.md

 ### Hi there 👋

-I'm currently working on IQIYI as an Android developer, passionate in coding and keep learning how to program.

 <!--
 **solomaticydl/solomaticydl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.